budlabs/i3ass/docs/releasenotes/0next.md

+## experimenta i3fyra --mono
+Monocle mode toggle.
+Will keep if it doesn't break too much stuff.
+Some of the logic regarding "family memory" relating to split memory was changed.
+I have not noticed anything broken, yet.

 ## i3king GLOBAL/DEFAULT rules without a criteria
 was never parsed. big thanks to @TimRegeant && @1ntronaut for reporting and helping out with this (#214)